ACADEMIC SUPPORT CENTER (Formerly LRC)

 The overarching goal of the

-Learning Resource Center at Fr.
+Academic Support Center at Fr.
 Gabriel Richard High School is to encourage our students to become optimistic learners, independent thinkers and most importantly, Disciples of Christ in the educational process.